sara-19992/Mastering-JavaScript-in-20-Days/Day5.md

 2. pass array items as arguments

 ### Random
-use to return a random number between 0 and 1. use floor() function to return integer number from random methode after multiply it by the range of random number we need.
+use to return a random number between. the random function return a number between 0 and 1 to convert returned value to integer multiply the returned value by the range of number we need then use floor() function to return a close integer number equal or less than number.

+## Asynchronous vs Synchronous

+synchronous meanning execute the code one by one,each line of code waits for previous line to get executed then it gets executed. asynchronous JS can't do multiple tasks at the same time and when give JS a task that take time JS not stop and wait this task add this task to list and keep runing other tasks and run this task some time later